RoySadaka/lpd/README.md

 ### CollectOutputs Callback
-In case you want to collect the outputs of any given state during training
+Use it in case you want to collect the outputs of any given state during training.

-CollectOutputs is automatically used when predicting your model to collect the predictions
+CollectOutputs is automatically used by ``Trainer`` to collect the predictions when calling one of the ``predict`` methods.
 ```python
     CollectOutputs(apply_on_phase=Phase.BATCH_END, apply_on_states=State.VAL)
 ```